 My spare time is dedicated to other passions, mainly outside technology.

-I love playing music; my main instrument is the French horn.
+I love playing music; my main instrument is the French horn, which I have been playing since I was roughly 9 years old.
+I am still in love with the beautiful tone and the challenge of mastering a relatively difficult brass instrument.
+Also, playing in an orchestra is really part of the fun to me, working together to tell a beautiful musical story.
 Next to that, I also play the sousaphone and the trumpet every now and then.
 After having played on my first French horn for over twenty years, I now play a Červený CHR-681D Double French Horn.

 I also like cooking, as well as enjoying the fruits of that.
 I am far from a professional, but the process of preparing and making something delicious can be fun by times.